Jump to navigation

 Director of Friends of the USS Abraham Lincoln CVN-72 (www.ussabe.org)

-Planned Giving Committee of The Hadley School for the Blind (www.hadley.edu)
+Former member of the Planned Giving Committee of The Hadley Institute for the Blind (www.hadley.edu)

 Member of the Chicago Estate Planning Council